 Lupus reserve

 The Lupus reserve relates to monies received from Lupus Australia which is in voluntary liquidation.
-The trustees requested Arthritis Victoria to take over it's activities in 2007 as it was no longer able to continue.
+The trustees requested Arthritis Foundation of Victoria Inc to take over its activities in 2007 as it was no longer able to continue.